 Objects are defined inside of classes, making Python class-based.
 You can think of classes as templates for objects.

-These features account for the gist of the Python programming language.
+These features make Python an intuitive and versatile language, suitable for a wide range of applications.
 Of course, there are some particular advantages as well.

 What Are the Advantages of Python?